When did people start to use fans?

-Chimpanzees use a stick with leaves on it, or just a big leaf, to chase away flies.
-They can’t cool themselves by creating a breeze, because their hair insulates them, but the earliest people who had evolved hairless skin probably quickly started to use big leaves and leafy sticks as fans in hot weather, waving them around to move the air and create a breeze to cool themselves off – and also to get rid of flies.
+But the earliest people who had evolved hairless skin probably quickly started to use big leaves and leafy sticks as fans in hot weather.
+They waved fans around to move the air and create a breeze to cool themselves off – and also to get rid of flies.

 By 3000 BC (if not earlier), people were making fancier fans.
+The earliest ones come from Kerma, in Bronze Age Sudan.
 In ancient Egypt, about 1300 BC, the pharaoh Tutankhamon was buried with eight fans.
 Some of these fans were long sticks that other people carried for him, to fan him with.

-About the same time that flat, circular fans appeared in China, the first pleated, circular fans, probably made from parchment, showed up at the other end of Eurasia, in the Roman Empire, where Roman women were using circular fans as far north as Britain.
+About the same time that flat, circular fans appeared in China, the first pleated, circular fans, probably made from parchment, showed up at the other end of Eurasia.
+In the Roman Empire, Roman women were using circular fans as far north as Britain.

 People kept on using these circular, pleated fans in Europe after the fall of Rome and throughout the Middle Ages.
 They carried them in Catholic church ceremonies, and also used them at home to keep cool.
 (They kept on using the older feather fans too: in the 500s AD, Syrian churches used peacock feather fans.)